simplicitesoftware/docs/content/CTG_30_tutorial/CTG_10_configuration/LSN_23_notifications/notifications_ENU.md

 - **Mail** : An email is sent to the recipients of the notification
 - **Specific** : Invokes a method of the business object linked to the notification
 - **Web Push** *(Simplicité v6.0+)*: Sends a push notification to the user's browser.

+> *By default, notifications are sent through all configured channels to all configured recepients, but optionally, a channel can be limited to some of the configured recipients.*

 ### Web push